← All Articles

 Why are polarized sunglasses important on Noontootla?

 The creek is gin-clear, and reading water depth and spotting its wary wild trout without polarized lenses is essentially impossible.
 They also improve safety by helping you read footing on the slick bottom and protect your eyes in the tight quarters where flies travel close.
+Choose a copper or amber tint over gray — it lifts contrast in the dim hemlock canopy where this creek is fished.

 Do I need my own gear for a guided Noontootla trip?

 No — on a guided trip the outfitter provides the right small-stream rod, line, leader, and flies dialed for Noontootla.
 You should bring polarized sunglasses and wading boots with studded or felt soles for good footing, but the technical tackle is handled for you.
+A full-day guided Noontootla trip with Bowman runs $600.
+Find your trip to book.

 Show up empty-handed